mpboddie/crawler/README.md

 3. Download file, upload it to other service, delete downloaded file
 4. Check for completed files from other service and copy to server in appropriate location
 5. Profit?

+PhantomJS must be installed prior to running
+Configure it by customizing config.json and ssearch.json Run main.py using Python 3